SoulcodeAgency/vscode-unwanted-extensions/README.md

 ## ❗ Requirements

 `.vscode/extensions.json` should contain the list of unwanted extensions within the `unwantedRecommendations` property.
 See above for details.

+### Version numbers

+Version numbers are only supported within the `.vscode/extensionsVersionCheck.json` file.

 ### Workspaces / Multi-root workspaces